-Mr. Speaker, I am very proud to rise today in order to congratulate one of my constituents, Leah Kippomee, on her recent accomplishment.
+Mr. Speaker, I am very proud to rise today to congratulate my constituent, Leah Kippomee, on one of her recent accomplishments.

-Mr. Speaker, Leah is a long-time educator in Pond Inlet who was recently recognized with the Prime Minister's award of excellence in the field of early childhood education.
+Mr. Speaker, Leah is a long-time educator in Pond Inlet who was recently recognized with the Prime Minister's 2020 award of excellence in the field of early childhood education.

 (interpretation ends) Mr. Speaker, as you know, this is not the first time that Leah has been honoured for her important work.
-In 2018, she and a number of her colleagues at Pond Inlet's Pirurvik Preschool were the recipients of the Arctic Inspiration Prize for their innovative approach to early childhood education.
+In 2018 she and a number of her colleagues at Pond Inlet's Pirurvik Preschool were the recipients of the Arctic Inspiration Prize for their innovative approach to early childhood education.